-The WHP 1200 course is deliberately structured, from the overall periodization scheme to the way each unit and lesson are constructed.
-The WHP 1200 course is divided into nine units, which are described in more detail below.
+The WHP 1750 course is deliberately structured, from the overall periodization scheme to the way each unit and lesson are constructed.
+The WHP 1750 course is divided into nine units, which are described in more detail below.
 Each unit is composed of a set of lessons.
 Each lesson typically includes a mix of articles, videos, and activities.
 The first lesson in each unit (that is, the "0" lesson: 1.0, 2.0, 3.0, and so on) provides a high-level overview, or a big picture, of what happens in each unit, and also shows how the units are connected to one another.
-This high-level overview lesson supports our big-picture narrative, while the remaining lessons tend to get into more of the details, facilitating the scale switching students will do to support, extend, or challenge their own world history narratives and the course frame narratives.
+This high-level overview lesson supports our big-picture narrative, while the remaining lessons tend to get into more of the details, facilitating the scale switching students will do to support, extend, or challenge their own world history narratives and the course frame parratives.

 The lessons themselves also have a deliberate structure, and where possible, we try to have an opening and closing activity for each lesson.
 These help form a cohesive structure across lessons.
-Our opening activities are meant to be quick and fun-activating prior knowledge, revealing student misconceptions, and preparing students for what's coming in that lesson.
+Our opening activities are meant to be quick and fun, activating prior knowledge, revealing student misconceptions, and preparing students for what's coming in that lesson.
 Closing activities are used for formative assessment throughout the course.
-When these activities meet the criteria we've just described, they're clearly labeled "Opening" and "Closing" (respectively and unsurprisingly) on the OER Project site.
+These activities are clearly labeled "Opening" and "Closing" (respectively and unsurprisingly), on the OER Project site when they meet the criteria described above.